Sur-un-nuage/strapi-plugin-expo-notifications/README.md

 sound: 'default',
 title: 'Your title',
 body: 'Your subtitle',
-data: { contentType: 'api::modelName.modelName', entryId: 'the id of the entry' }
+data: { contentType: 'api::modelName.modelName', entryId: 'the id of the entry' } // Optional
 }

 ```